Warren Buffett

-Warren Edward Buffett (/ˈbʌfᵻt/ BUFF-it; born August 30, 1930) is an American business magnate, investor, and philanthropist.
-He is currently the chairman and CEO of Berkshire Hathaway.
-He is one of the best-known fundamental investors in the world as a result of his immense investment success possessing a net worth of over $108 billion as of February 2023, making him the world's fifth-wealthiest person.
+Warren Edward Buffett (/ˈbʌfᵻt/ BUFF-it; born August 30, 1930) is an American investor and philanthropist who currently serves as the chairman and CEO of the conglomerate holding company Berkshire Hathaway.
+As a result of his investment success, Buffett is one of the best-known investors in America.
+According to Forbes, as of May 2025, Buffett's estimated net worth stood at US$160.2 billion, making him the fifth-richest individual in the world.

 Buffett was born in Omaha, Nebraska.
-He developed an interest in business and investing in his youth, eventually entering the Wharton School of the University of Pennsylvania in 1947 before transferring to and graduating from the University of Nebraska at 19.
+The son of U.S. congressman and businessman Howard Buffett, he developed an interest in business and investing during his youth.
+He entered the Wharton School of the University of Pennsylvania in 1947 before graduating from the University of Nebraska in Lincoln at 20.
 He went on to graduate from Columbia Business School, where he molded his investment philosophy around the concept of value investing pioneered by Benjamin Graham.
-He attended New York Institute of Finance to focus his economics background and soon after began various business partnerships, including one with Graham.
-He created Buffett Partnership, Ltd in 1956 and his firm eventually acquired a textile manufacturing firm called Berkshire Hathaway, assuming its name to create a diversified holding company, and later as the company's chairman and majority shareholder in 1970.
-In 1978, Charlie Munger joined Buffett as vice-chairman.
+He attended New York Institute of Finance to focus on his economics background and soon pursued a business career.

+He later began various business ventures and investment partnerships, including one with Graham.
+He created Buffett Partnership Ltd. in 1956 and his investment firm eventually acquired a textile manufacturing firm, Berkshire Hathaway, assuming its name to create a diversified holding company.
+Buffett emerged as the company's chairman and majority shareholder in 1970.
+In 1978, fellow investor and long-time business associate Charlie Munger joined Buffett as vice-chairman.

-Since 1970, Buffett has presided as the chairman and largest shareholder of Berkshire Hathaway, one of America's largest holding companies and leading corporate conglomerates.
+Since 1970, Buffett has presided as the chairman and largest shareholder of Berkshire Hathaway, one of America's foremost holding companies and world's leading corporate conglomerates.
 He has been referred to as the "Oracle" or "Sage" of Omaha by global media as a result of having accumulated a massive fortune derived from his business and investment success.
-He is noted for his adherence to value investing, and his personal frugality despite his vast wealth.

-Buffett is a philanthropist, having pledged to give away 99 percent of his fortune to philanthropic causes, primarily via the Bill & Melinda Gates Foundation.
-He founded The Giving Pledge in 2010 with Bill Gates, whereby billionaires pledge to give away at least half of their fortunes.
+He is noted for his adherence to the principles of value investing, and his frugality despite his wealth.
+Buffett has pledged to give away 99 percent of his fortune to philanthropic causes, primarily via the Gates Foundation.
+He founded the Giving Pledge in 2010 with Bill Gates, whereby billionaires pledge to give away at least half of their fortunes.
+At Berkshire Hathaway's investor conference on May 3, 2025, Buffett requested that the board appoint Greg Abel to succeed him as the company's chief executive officer by the year's end, whilst remaining chairman.